git-lama/restaurant_reservation_system/README.md

   - Ruby: Version 3.0.0+
   - Rails: Version 6.0+
   - PostgreSQL: Version 13 or higher
-  - RSpec: For testing
+  - RSpec: Version 5.0+

-Ensure you have all dependencies installed before proceeding.

 ### Steps to Set Up the Application

-Clone the Repository: Open your terminal and run the following command to clone the repository:
+- Clone the Repository: Open your terminal and run the following command to clone the repository:

 `git clone https://github.com/your-repo/restaurant-reservation-api.git`
 `cd restaurant-reservation-api`

-Install Dependencies: Install all the necessary gems by running:
+- Install Dependencies: Install all the necessary gems by running:

 `bundle install`

-Set Up the Database: Create, migrate, and seed the database using the following commands:
+- Set Up the Database: Create, migrate, and seed the database using the following commands:

 `rails db:create`
 `rails db:migrate`